ClearBlade/ClearBlade-Patterns/README.md

 # Further Documentation

-Detailed documentation can be found at: http://docs.clearblade.com/v/2/
+Tutorials and more detailed documentation can be found at: http://docs.clearblade.com/v/2/